CHAPTER TWELVE FREE SERVICES USING THE TRADITIONAL STRUCTURE

 The structure could be suggested by the content: for example, a “hymn-sing”, whether of German chorales or scripture songs, could be given structure by placing the songs in a certain order and tying them together with explanations, prayers, and scripture verses.
 The structure could suggest itself by the nature of the dominant element of the service: for example, a service including a major-length drama might need to add only elements of introduction and closing.

 This chapter explores another possibility: how the structure of the traditional service itself can provide the pattern for a free service, and thereby contribute balance and completeness to it.
 The traditional service has two halves called “word” and “sacrament”.
 If we look more closely, it is easy to distinguish five subdivisions: The traditional service begins with praise, then continues with the proclamation of God’s word.
 Then there is a time for response to that word throughcreed and offering, then a time for engaging in the unique work of Christians called intercessory prayer, and finally sharing in the Lord’s Supper.
 Those who construct a free service can consider the question: “How can each of these five sections be done creatively and meaningfully to fit the theme and purpose of a particular Sunday?”
-The paragraphs that follow provide some ideas, and these are summed up in a worksheet called the Service Planning Guide.
+The paragraphs that follow provide some ideas.

 ELEMENTS TO USE THROUGHOUT THE SERVICE